Kevin Vermeulen

 I obtained my doctorate in 2020 under the supervision of professor Timur Friedman at Sorbonne Université.

 I am the maintainer of the Reverse Traceroute system.
-The system currently runs half a million reverse traceroutes per day in coordination with the M-Lab NDT speedtests.
+The system currently runs more than a million reverse traceroutes per day in coordination with the M-Lab NDT speedtests.
 The data are publicly available here.

 Awards: